Corporate Governance Guidelines

 - Audit Committee: The Audit Committee monitors financial related risks, including risks relating to internal controls over financial reporting, the delegation of financial authority, and financial risk management policies.
 The Audit Committee also oversees the Corporation’s disclosure controls and procedures, code of ethics and anti-bribery policies.

-- Corporate Social Responsibility Committee: The Corporate Social Responsibility Committee reviews and oversees policies and programs related to community involvement in the jurisdictions Centerra operates in, including the creation of sustainable developments.
+- Operations and Sustainability Committee: The Operations and Sustainability Committee reviews and oversees policies and programs related to community involvement in the jurisdictions Centerra operates in, including the creation of sustainable developments, health, safety and environment oversight and review of reserves update and information.

 - Human Resources and Compensation Committee: The HRC Committee oversees and manages compensation related risks, and retention and succession risks.